 Texting is effective because it helps free up working memory.
 Therefore, make it clear to the candidate when a texting session is concluded.
 Don’t leave them wondering whether they should expect additional follow-up or information from you.

 3. Be appropriate

-Texting with candidates is most useful for confirming availability and appointment times, coordinating logistics, providing directions, and following up.
+Texting candidates is most useful for confirming availability and appointment times, coordinating logistics, providing directions, and following up.
 It is also useful for delivering urgent messages or reaching a candidate who hasn’t responded to earlier emails or voice messages.
 All of these tasks fit nicely within the two-minute rule of time management and can be done faster by text than email.

 Avoid asking for anything that requires a more complicated response than a yes/no or simple multiple-choice answer.
-If it’s out of scope for an email, it’s way out of scope for texting.
+If it’s out of scope for an email, it’s way out of scope for tex.
 Confine your texting sessions to normal business hours in the time zone of the candidate, though perhaps with a little leeway.

 4. Be professional

 Texting is by nature also an informal medium.
 But it’s no time to lower anyone’s standards.
 Correspondence with recruiters often sets the tone for the entire candidate experience.